Facts About Philippines That Will Blow Your Mind

 Located in Southeast Asia, the Philippines is situated in the Western Pacific and is made up of more than 7,000 islands.
 The capital of Manila is known for its waterfront promenade and Intramuros, which was a walled city during colonial times.
 The current President is Rodrigo Duterte and the official languages are English and Filipino.
-In this post we are giving you Philippines interesting facts.
+In this post, we are giving you a list of fun facts about Philippines including some cool trivia about Philippines.

 The archipelago known as the Philippines was named to commemorate King Philip II of Spain.
 The islands stretch from the tip of Batanes to the southernmost isle of Tawi-Tawi.
 You can reach the capital of Manila by plane in 90 minutes from Hong Kong or 14 hours from Canada and the US.
 The following information will enable you to become better acquainted with this fun and one-of-a-kind country.